 Onward, we made a few stops along the wall and I have to say that northern England is absolutely gorgeous.
 Everything is wood, earth or stone and that’s so rare to see nowadays.
 I was absolutely in awe with seeing all this natural land, all these farm animals, and so many stone buildings that could’ve been older than the wall, really.
 There is not a lot to see but that’s also what makes it so gorgeous.
 The wall was cool to see in person and think, Wow, this is 2000 years old!
 But that initial reaction kind of died after the first 2 minutes or so.

 We then went to Vindolanda, which is the archaeological site of a Roman town.
 It’s also a popular school trip for locals, so hey – it’s authentic, right?
 The site is quite sizable and even though everything is mostly decayed, there are still some remnants of the ancient past.
-There’s a decent number of artefacts and information on display, so it was actually really educational.
+They have a wide array of artefacts and information on display in their museum, so it was actually really educational.
 We don’t really think of England as being part of a Roman empire, so it was different.

 Tags: england, europe, scotland